zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/batch.md

 LastMod: 2025-08-19
 ---

-# 📦 Batch Options in Entity Framework Extensions /n Control how data is sent to the database
+# 📦 Batch Options in EF Extensions

 When working with our [bulk extensions](/bulk-extensions), performance can often be improved by [configuring](/configure-options) a few important options.